abdeljalil-senhaji/Catane_Game/Readme.md

 # Code

 The interface was developed in oriented-object format, each window is a class.
-Each class contains methods for points attribution and texts/drawings on the formulaires.
+Each class contains methods for drawings.

 ## Author